 Headed into the great outdoors for some quality time with nature?
 Gonna sleep under the stars and get sweaty and dirty and eat dinner with a spork while comfortably situated on a fallen log?
 Yeah, you are.
-But don’t forget to pack the essentials when you head into the wilderness.
+Just don’t forget to pack the essentials when you head into the wilderness.
 Don’t worry; we’ve got you covered with this backpacking checklist so you’ll never have to ask what to pack for a backcountry backpacking trip again.

 Backpacking Checklist (Packing List)